Georgia Car Insurance: Compare Rates from 50+ Carriers

 What happens if I get in an accident without insurance in Georgia?

 Driving without insurance in Georgia is a misdemeanor.
-If caught, you face fines up to $1,000, license suspension for 60 days, vehicle registration revocation, and SR-22 filing requirements.
-You are also personally liable for all damages, medical bills, and legal costs from the accident.
+If caught, you face fines up to $1,000, license suspension for up to 60 days, vehicle registration suspension, and a reinstatement fee.
+You are also personally liable for all damages, medical bills, and legal costs from the accident — which can far exceed what a policy would have cost.

 Does my Georgia car insurance cover rental cars?